surgeventures/fig/README.md

   .required { |config| config.answered? } # is the setting required for the application to work? (optional)
 ```

 The setting is configured by calling methods on `Fig::SettingBuilder` instance returned by the `setting` macro.
 The `default` and `required` options can be called with either a static value as the single parameter, or a block computing the value on demand (the block will be provided with the instance of the config, should you require to derivce the value from some other setting).
+As a convenience for working with a required-by-default config a negated version of `required` is available as `optional`.

 See comments in the builder class or usage examples in the tests for further details.